 At Blue Heron High, Miss Rennie is that teacher who inspires her students and gives them the opportunity to achieve.
 Backed by a Bachelor of Fine Arts, University of Waterloo Drama Department and a wide range of stage experience from Shakespearean plays to popular musical theatre, Laura Reitzel brings a calming, supportive quality to her performance that helps give Gillian the chance others would not.

 All of these wonderful actors add up to a cast performance that will bring the story of two people whose friendship is threatened by innuendo, gossip, and falsehoods to life.
 It's a friendship that few understand and even fewer approve.
 IT'S JUST FORBIDDEN.
-May 22 to 25, 2019 DON'T MISS IT.

 Written, Produced, and Directed by